airr-community/airr-standards/docs/datarep/overview.rst

 ``snake_case``).
 Consider submitting a pull request if the field may be broadly useful.

 **Data**

 The main data table.
 Possible data types are ``string``, ``boolean``, ``number`` (floating point), and ``integer``.

 **Required columns**

-Some of the fields specified below are "required" and so must always be present in a rearrangements file (in the header).
-Note, however, that all columns allow "null" values.
+Some of the fields are defined as "required" and therefore must always be present in the header.
+Note, however, that all columns allow for null values.
 Therefore, required columns exist to define a core set of fields that are always present in the table structure, but do not mandate that a value be reported.

 **Custom columns**